Microfracture surgery: Use in professional sports

 Many notable professional athletes have undergone the procedure.
 Partially because of the high level of stress placed on the knees by these athletes, the surgery is not a panacea and results have been mixed.
 Many players' careers effectively end despite the surgery.
-However, some players such as Jason Kidd, Steve Yzerman, John Stockton, Kenyon Martin and Zach Randolph have been able to return at or near their pre-surgery form while players Ron Harper, Brian Grant, Chris Webber, Allan Houston, Penny Hardaway, and the late Derek Smith never regained their old form.
+However, some players such as Jason Kidd, Steve Yzerman, John Stockton, Kenyon Martin and Zach Randolph have been able to return at or near their pre-surgery form while players Ron Harper, Brian Grant, Chris Webber, Allan Houston, Penny Hardaway, Grady Sizemore, and the late Derek Smith never regained their old form.
 Others such as Jamal Mashburn and Terrell Brandon never recovered and retired.

 Portland Trail Blazers rookie Greg Oden underwent the procedure on his right knee in early September 2007 and missed the entire 2007–2008 NBA season.
 At only 19 at the time of the surgery, doctors were confident that he would return to at or near his full strength by the 2008–2009 season; he had a second microfracture surgery, this time on his left knee, in November 2010.
 Subsequently, Oden did not play in the NBA for over four years, missing the entirety of the 2011–2012 and 2012–2013 NBA seasons.
 The former San Antonio Spurs and Houston Rockets player, Tracy McGrady also underwent microfracture surgery; doctors were confident that the two-time scoring champion would return to full strength.
-As of 2012 he has not had the same speed and jumping ability he formerly did.
+In 2012 he did had the same speed and jumping ability prior to the procedure.
 McGrady retired in 2013, never regaining his previous form after the surgery.